Ride It (Jay Sean song): Certifications

-Regard version
+Regard remix

 Kosovo-Albanian DJ Regard officially released a reworked version of the song on 26 July 2019, though earlier versions of the song were available as early as 2017.
 It became a viral sensation on the TikTok app shortly after release, with over four million clips being posted by people using snippets of the song on the app.
 Due to the sudden success of the song, Regard subsequently signed to the label Ministry of Sound.
 The song was a global success, reaching number one in Ireland and Mexico, number two in the UK and peaked within the top 20 in various other European and Oceanian countries.
 It was certified triple platinum by the BPI.
 As of 26 August 2023, the track has received over 1.22 billion streams on Spotify.

 Neither Regard nor Sean appear in the music video, directed by Meji Alabi.
 The music video was shot in Ukraine; its cast includes English dancer and actor Harry Parr, and the vehicle used also features in the music video for Rosa Linn's 2022 viral hit "Snap".